EAAI-26: The 16th Symposium on Educational Advances in Artificial Intelligence

 Chair: Amy Eguchi

-- Breakable Machine: A K–12 Classroom Game for Transformative AI Literacy Through Spoofing and eXplainable AI (XAI)
+- Breakable Machine: A K–12 Classroom Game for Transformative AI Literacy Through Spoofing and eXplainable AI (XAI) (Link)

-Olli Hilke; Nicolas Pope; Juho Kahila; Henriikka Vartiainen; Tuomo Parkki; Teemu Roos; Matti Tedre - Games of Representation: Developing Card-Based Activities to Teach About Representation and Bias in AI Datasets
+Olli Hilke; Nicolas Pope; Juho Kahila; Henriikka Vartiainen; Tuomo Parkki; Teemu Roos; Matti Tedre - Games of Representation: Developing Card-Based Activities to Teach About Representation and Bias in AI Datasets (Link)

-Katherine Moore; Helen Zhang; Irene Lee - Beetrap-MC: A Minecraft-Based AI Literacy Tool for Teaching Filter Bubbles to Middle School Students
+Katherine Moore; Helen Zhang; Irene Lee - Beetrap-MC: A Minecraft-Based AI Literacy Tool for Teaching Filter Bubbles to Middle School Students (Link)

-Erfan Farhadi; Kenneth Fei; Yifan Jiang; Zhen Bai - Large Participation Experiential Learning Activity for Multiagent Systems
+Erfan Farhadi; Kenneth Fei; Yifan Jiang; Zhen Bai - Large Participation Experiential Learning Activity for Multiagent Systems (Link)

 Alan Tsang